Iceland Travel - FAQ

 Iceland is the westernmost country in Europe, located in the North Atlantic about 800 km (497 mi) northwest of Scotland and 970 km (602 mi) west of Norway.
 Its closest neighbor is Greenland, which at its closest point is 286 km (180 mi) to the east.
 Iceland's northern coast is just below the Arctic Circle.

 Iceland is strategically located for air travel from either side of the Atlantic: flight times are 2-3 hours from major gateways in Europe and 5-6 hours from the East Coast of North America.
-Some 20 international gateways are served from Keflavík Airport, most on a daily basis, and some with up to 3-4 flights per day.
+A growing number of international gateways are served from Keflavík Airport, many on a daily basis, with some up to 3-4 flights per day.

 The history of Iceland in few sentences?